Rishab27279/Rishab27279.github.io/README.md

 Personal Portfolio Website 🌟
-Welcome to my personal portfolio website built using HTML, CSS, and JavaScript!
+Welcome to my personal Netflix inspired portfolio website built using HTML, CSS, and JavaScript!
 This site showcases my projects, skills,research and experiences with a clean, modern design and interactive elements.

 ✨ Cool Features
 Smooth Animations: